What Is a Plinth Beam?

 - Along with the 12mm diameter bars at the bottom and 10mm diameter steel bars at the bottom, it is compulsory to provide a 25mm concrete cover for protection.

-- Spacing of 15 cm along with 6mm stirrup diameter is recommended as per standards.
+- A spacing of 15 cm along with 6mm stirrup diameter is recommended as per standards.

 - Formworks are installed prior to concrete filling in an adequate manner to ensure and obtain the required strength of concrete.

 - Another important factor responsible for gaining the required strength is the compaction of concrete.